Join a Russell Group university where teaching is informed by our research-active staff.

-At Newcastle you’ll learn from, and work alongside, world leading academics, who are at the cutting-edge of their discipline.
-This means you’ll learn the latest theories and techniques, to help support your intellectual and professional development.
+At Newcastle you will learn from, and work alongside, world leading academics, who are at the cutting-edge of their discipline.
+Allowing you to develop your analytical skills in a research-intensive environment through the range of opportunities and mentoring that we provide.

 In some cases, the research expertise is unique to Newcastle, helping to distinguish our degrees from similar degrees offered by other institutions.

 The majority of our research is ranked in the top two categories of ‘world-leading’ and ‘internationally excellent’ in the most recent Research Excellence Framework (2014).

 Why research is important to teachingWhy research is important to teaching

 We want to inspire and train the next generation of innovators.

 You will learn from world-leading experts with a passion for their subject.

 Our research-informed teaching offers lots of advantages to our students.
 You will: